Sleep deprivation: is it okay to punch parents who boast about their kid sleeping through the night?

 No, violence is never the answer.
-You are, however, perfectly entitled to bitch about them behind their backs, adopt a smarmy voice when doing an impression of them and make a wish for them to experience seven nights of your pain when blowing out your birthday candles.
+When you are experience sleep deprivation you are, however, perfectly entitled to bitch about gloating parents behind their backs, adopt a smarmy voice when doing an impression of them and make a wish for them to experience seven nights of your pain when blowing out your birthday candles.

 If this sounds vindictive, it’s because it is.
 And why shouldn’t it be?
 To repeat: their baby sleeps through the night.
 No sleep deprivation.
 No 11.30pm, 12,05am, 1.17am, 2,32am, 3am, 3.25am, 4.15am, 5.00am or 5.30am wake up calls.
 Just one long, uninterrupted trip to Snoozeville.